nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     2. Test case: `add n/Subway ra/5 p/6 re/I like this food a lot! a/3155 Commonwealth Ave W, Singapore 129588 c/FastFood c/Vegan s/SOC`

-        Expected: Add an entry with name Subway, 5/5 Rating, 'I like this food a lot!' review, 3155 Commonwealth Ave W, Singapore 129588 address, FastFood and Vegan categories and a SOC.
+        Expected: Adds an entry with name Subway, 5/5 Rating, 'I like this food a lot!' review, 3155 Commonwealth Ave W, Singapore 129588 address, FastFood and Vegan categories and a SOC.
 A new entry will be shown in the entry list panel.<br />
     <br />
     3. Test case: `add n/Subway ra/7 p/6 re/I like this food a lot! a/3155 Commonwealth Ave W, Singapore 129588 c/FastFood c/Vegan s/SOC`